kurtturner21/auto_trader/README.md

 - Setup a purchase tester for the picker with tracking cost bases, profit and lose, wash purchase warning, trade/day ratio limit, etc.

+### bugs

+- When testing mode, the new stocks will download when not in testing group.

 ### Want to do

 - https://iexcloud.io/docs/api/#historical-prices